ImWeen/Evil-Ninjabrain-Bot/README.md

+# WARNING

+This calculator is not legal for speedrun.com. more info about this in the FAQ.

 # Evil Ninjabrain Bot

 A not so accurate stronghold calculator for Minecraft speedrunning.
 Achieves better results than regular calculators by accounting for user error and stronghold generation mechanics.